jamieblomerus/WP-Mobile-BankID-Integration/readme.txt

 * I ensured the plugin is stable for production use.

 == Upgrade Notice ==

+= 1.1 =
+This update improves the plugin's compatibility with some hosting providers and plugins.

 = 1.0.2 =
 A minor update that improves code quality and fixes a minor UI bug.